 If you’re going to do things that are vastly different than what you normally do, it is ideal to set up separate channels.
 For example, I had set up a Jerry Banfield hacking channel, a Jerry Banfield gaming channel and Jerry Banfield music channel.

-If I set all those different channels up and then say, “Look, if you want gaming-related videos, go to the gaming channel.
+If I set all those different channels up and say, “Look, if you want gaming-related videos, go to the gaming channel.
 If you want music, go to the music channel.
 If you want hacking-related videos, go to the hacking channel”.

 A lot of the tutorials and the hacking ones were all done by other people.
 For example, Start Developing Android Apps Today is one of the top videos on my channel.
 It was done by somebody else.
 All I did was the intro.